CMPSC-580-Allegheny-College-Spring-2024/classDocs/README.md

 Prerequisite: FS*102 or FS*200, or permission of the instructor.

-## Course Objectives
+## Learning Objectives

 Students learn to begin and complete an academic research project.
 In this task, students learn how to;

-- Determine ideas for own research projects
-- Locate literature for idea
+- Illustrate a component of a viable and appropriate open-source research project idea.
-- Determine research project goals and research question
+- Identify appropriate sources to motivate the research idea and determine research project objectives.
-- Assess scope
-- Demonstrate feasibility
+- Demonstrate feasibility of a research idea through an application of existing computational resources.
-  - Create preliminary data, code, or a product.
-- Determine next steps in the project
-- Write a proposal
-- Other steps involved with research
+- Describe a research idea, its motivation, goals, and anticipated outcomes in writing.
+- Present and communicate complex ideas in a variety of media through both informal discussions, peer reviews, and formal presentations.

 ## An Ethical Interest